davidkuyk/getWeather/README.md

 To make this program work for you:

-1. Create an account on openweathermap.org.
+1. Create an account at: https://home.openweathermap.org/users/sign_up
 2. Generate an API key on the following page and paste into the program: https://home.openweathermap.org/api_keys
 3. Paste the longitude and latitude of your current location into the program.
 4. Choose an API and paste the URL into the program: https://openweathermap.org/api